kallaway/100-days-of-code/r1-log.md

 ### R1D36
 Still working with the #django #postgresql #javascript app.
 Familiarized myself with #Docker, maybe that's an option for this app as well.
 Apart from this, struggling with the training of the #MachineLearning model.

+### R1D37
+Finished the first phase of my #Django #postgres app, now put on hold.
+Learning #reactjs on #freeCodeCamp to widen my knowledge.
+It'll be useful for this project as well.
+Training the ML model in the meantime.